Yeat discography

 On June 28, 2022, Yeat released a single titled "Rich Minion" that was used in a trailer for Minions: The Rise of Gru produced by Lyrical Lemonade.
 The song was later associated with the Gentleminions, a TikTok trend involving people dressed in formal attire to go watch the movie in theaters.
 The song also peaked at number 99 on the Billboard Hot 100, making it his second song to reach that chart, the first being "Money So Big", which debuted at number 95.

 On September 2, 2022, Yeat released a single from his sixth extended play Lyfe titled "Talk".
 Lyfe was released a week later on September 9, 2022.
 His third studio album Afterlyfe was released on February 24, 2023.
-Yeat was featured on Canadian raper and singer Drake's song "IDGAF" from his album For All the Dogs, which debuted at number two on the Billboard Hot 100 and number one on the Global 200, making it Yeat's most highest-performing song.
+Yeat was featured on Canadian rapper and singer Drake's song "IDGAF" from his album For All the Dogs, which debuted at number two on the Billboard Hot 100 and number one on the Global 200, making it Yeat's most highest-performing song.

-2093 was released on February 16, 2024, with features from American rappers Lil Wayne and Future, while the P2 deluxe edition adds another feature from Drake.
+2093 was released on February 16, 2024, featuring American rappers Lil Wayne and Future, while the P2 deluxe edition adds another feature from Drake.
 On May 3, 2024, Yeat released two singles, "King tonka", "Heavy Stunts" featuring rapper Don Toliver.
 On October 18, 2024, Yeat released the studio album Lyfestyle, which debuted at number one on the Billboard 200, marking his first number-one album of his career.

-In March 2025, Pitchfork confirmed in an article that Yeat and Don Toliver would be releasing a collaborative album in 2025, alongside headlining the Summer Smash 2025 festival together on June 20, 2025, however the statement regarding the album was later removed from the article.
+In March 2025, Pitchfork confirmed in an article that Yeat and Don Toliver would be releasing a collaborative album in 2025, alongside headlining the Summer Smash 2025 festival together on June 20, 2025, the statement regarding the album was later removed from the article.

+On March 27, 2026, Yeat released his sixth studio album ADL, with several features including songs with Kylie Jenner, NBA YoungBoy and Julia Wolf.
+It debuted at number five on the Billboard 200.